theastrowolfe/theastrowolfe.github.io/content/blog/certifications/index.md

 command="Original"
 >}}

 The IT industry has numerous ways to break into it and get ahead in your career.
 One of the quickest is through IT certifications.
-Whether you're starting your career, expand your expertise to get promoted, or need to be compliant per a policy or mandate - certifications are the way to go!
-There are tons of vendors issuing certs, but I highly recommend [CompTIA][comptia] due to being widely recognized and accepted.
-There are also tons of study material and large communities committed to helping you pass the exams.
+Whether you’re starting your career, expanding your expertise, or needing to comply with policies or mandates - certifications are the way to go!
+Many vendors offer certification, of which I highly recommend [CompTIA][comptia] due to being widely recognized and accepted.

 {{< linebreak >}}

-Over the coming months, I'll be diving into [CompTIA certificates][certs] to renew expired certs and pick up some new ones along the way!
-You don't have to follow the same path I'm going to take.
-CompTIA has a [recommended order][cert-paths] to get certificates depending on your goal.
+Over the coming months, I'll be diving into [CompTIA certificates][certs] to renew expired certs and pick up new ones along the way!
+You don't have to follow the same path as me.
+CompTIA has a [recommended order][cert-paths] to earn certificates depending on your goal.

 {{< linebreak >}}

-Personally, my goal is to be a **CompTIA Security Infrastructure Expert (CSIE)**, one of their "[stackable certifications][stack-certs]," which follow two career
+Personally, my goal is the **CompTIA Security Infrastructure Expert (CSIE)**, one of their "[stackable certifications][stack-certs]," which follow two career
 pathways: